 In addition, Archaeology links with the Bachelor of Tourism, Bachelor of Technology (Ecotourism), Bachelor of Justice and Society and Bachelor of Technology (Forensic and Analytical Chemistry) to provide students with a range of career options.
 An interdisciplinary Archaeological Science program has been one of the areas of teaching and research strength at Flinders University since the foundation of archaeology at the university in the early 1990s.

 Undergraduate students are eligible to apply to study archaeology abroad on a Flinders Exchange program, for either 1 or 2 semesters.
 Flinders Archaeology students have been on exchanges to the University of New Mexico (USA), the University of Leicester (UK), and Simon Fraser University (Canada).
 Other exchange partners with archaeology programs include University College, London, Northern Arizona University (USA), the University of Valencia (Spain), East Carolina University, the University of Miami and more.
-For more information, contact the International Office, or download the brief pamphlet Exchange scholarships.pdf (PDF 740KB) which will tell you how to apply.
+For more information, contact the International Centre, or download the brief pamphlet Exchange scholarships.pdf (PDF 740KB) which will tell you how to apply.

 Many students look to gain extra experience in archaeology by volunteering on excavations, in the lab, or on field projects.
 In the third year of their degree students can gain credit for this work via the topic ARCH3313: Archaeology in the Field.
 Simply buy a log book now and start recording all your volunteer work - it makes a great record of your work experience skills when you apply for a job.